IowaDave/Bingo-MakerPort-MicroBlocks/README.md

 # Bingo-MakerPort-MicroBlocks

 ## Let's Play Bingo!
-Make an interactive, audible Bingo game caller using MicroCode with Roger Wagner's MakerPort.
+Make an interactive, audible Bingo game caller using MicroBlocks with Roger Wagner's MakerPort.

 To build this project you will need: